Cranfield offers advice and guidance to international students who require a visa to study in the UK.

 - Category of application: To transfer or replace your visa (vignette)

-In the additional information section you should explain that you have been granted a Tier 4 visa to study in the UK but you need a new 30-day vignette as you have not been able (or will not be able) to travel to the UK before the end of the 30-day vignette that you have been issued.
+In the additional information section you should explain that you have been granted a Student visa to study in the UK but you need a new 30-day vignette as you have not been able (or will not be able) to travel to the UK before the end of the 30-day vignette that you have been issued.

 In a major boost for international students, the UK Government has announced a new two-year post-study work visa, expanding opportunities for international students to build successful careers in the UK.
 All international students who join Cranfield in the 2020/2021 academic year will be eligible for the new scheme.